 Expertise: Water and security, conflict and cooperation in transboundary river basins, hydro-politics, weaponization of water, natural resource management and socio-economic development.

-Tobias von Lossow is a Research Fellow at Clingendael’s Sustainability Research Unit.
+Tobias von Lossow is a Research Fellow at Clingendael’s EU and Global Affairs Research Unit.

 At the Stiftung Wissenschaft und Politik (SWP) / German Institute for International and Security Affairs in the Research Division Middle East and Africa he has been working on water issues for more than ten years.
 His areas of expertise include water conflicts and hydro-politics in transboundary river basins, as for example the Euphrates and Tigris, the Nile or the Congo.
 He is also working on the role of water in domestic and foreign policy making and on the links between water resource management and socio-economic development, for example in Israel, Egypt or the DRC.